loyanie/loyanie.github.io/_pages/cv.md

 Education
 ======
+* PhD in Computer Science and Informatics, Emory University, USA, 2025 -
-* MS. in Information Communication Science and Engineering, Nelson Mandela African Institution of Science and Technology (NM-AIST), 2021
+* MS. in Information Communication Science and Engineering, Nelson Mandela African Institution of Science and Technology (NM-AIST), Tanzania, 2021
-* BSc. in Information Technology and Systems, Mzumbe University, 2017
+* BSc. in Information Technology and Systems, Mzumbe University, Tanzania, 2017

 Research Experience
 ======